jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_services_sqlagentmailstatus.md

 * Review messages in the **SQL Server \| Error Log** drilldown to determine the cause of the problem.

-Note: The SQL Mail Status Alarm is available only on SQL Server 2000.
+{% include note.html content="The SQL Mail Status Alarm is available only on SQL Server 2000." %}

 {% include links.html %}